openstack-archive/tripleo-docs/doc/source/install/controlplane_backup_restore/03_undercloud_restore.rst

   sudo yum install -y openstack-glance openstack-swift
   # Restore data from the Backup to: srv/node and var/lib/glance/images
   # Confirm data is owned by correct user
-  chown -R swift: /srv/node
-  chown -R glance: /var/lib/glance/images
+  sudo chown -R swift: /srv/node sudo chown -R glance: /var/lib/glance/images

 Finally, we rerun the Undercloud installation from the stack user, making sure to run it in the stack user home dir: